mdn/content/files/en-us/mdn/community/issues/index.md

   - governance
 ---

+{{MDNSidebar}}

 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track all bugs and work that has a clear actionable outcome.
-If you have found a bug with either our content or the platform, please search current open issues against the [relavant repository](../contributing/our-repositories/) to ensure someone has not already reported the issue.
+If you have found a bug with either our content or the platform, please search current open issues against the [relavant repository](/en_US/docs/MDN/Community/Contributing/Our_repositories/) to ensure someone has not already reported the issue.
 If the issue is new, please file an issue using the relavant template available in the repository.

 > NOTE: If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.